zeffii/NLP_class_notes/readme.md

 	import math

 	def perplexity(chances):
-	    """pythonification of the formal definition of perplexity."""
+	    """pythonification of the formal definition of perplexity.

+		input: 	a sequence of chances (any iterable will do)
+		output:	perplexity value.
+		"""

 	    N = len(chances)
 	    product = 1
 	    for chance in chances: